Economics Partners

 Advisory Board Members

-2. Identify and cultivate business, industry, and government contacts which may collaborate with, support, and enhance instructional and research activities
+3. Identify and cultivate business, industry, and government contacts that may collaborate with, support, and enhance instructional and research activities in the department.

-3. Strengthen ties between the Department and the business community, government agencies, and other prospective employers of program graduates as well as providers of internship opportunities
+4. Strengthen the ties between the Department and the business community, government agencies, and other potential employers of the graduates as well as providers of internship opportunities.

-4. Act as a sounding board for new initiatives and alternative strategies
+5. Act as a sounding board for new initiatives and alternative strategies.

-5. Provide industry input and advice for the Department’s strategic direction and curriculum
+6. Provide industry input and advice on the Department’s strategic direction and curriculum.

-6. Serve as liaison between the academic leadership of the economics department and professionals in economics careers
+7. Serve as a liaison between the academic leadership of the Economics Department and professionals in economics careers.

-8. Provide philanthropic support to the Economics Department on a yearly basis
+8. Provide philanthropic support to the Economics Department on a yearly basis, as able.

 Share This